aiidateam/aiida-core/docs/source/old_workflows/index.rst

 ++++++++++++++++++++++++++++++++

-As part of the deprecation process of the old workflows to ease the transition we support the ability to launch old workflows from :class:`~aiida.work.workchain.Workchain` s.
+As part of the deprecation process of the old workflows to ease the transition we support the ability to launch old workflows from :class:`~aiida.work.workchain.WorkChain` s.
 The :class:`~aiida.work.workchain.ToContext` object can be used in conjunction with :class:`~aiida.work.run.legacy_workflow` which takes a legacy workflow pk and builds an object that tells :class:`~aiida.work.workchain.ToContext` how to wait for it to be done and